-Many buyers looking to purchase a membership at the Disney Vacation Club, ask us whether it matters where they choose to own their DVC points.
-Their thinking is that if a particular resort sells for $50 less per point (for example), why not simply buy a contract there and use those points at a more expensive resort?
+Many buyers looking to purchase a membership at the Disney Vacation Club, ask whether it matters where they choose to own their DVC points.
+If a resort sells for $50 less per point, why not buy the contract there and use those points at a more expensive resort?
 Isn’t the idea of owning a Disney Vacation Club membership about flexibility and staying at different resorts?

 The answer to these frequently asked questions is yes—and no. Let me explain….
-The purpose of the Home Resort Priority Rule is to allow members to make reservations further in advance at their Home Resort.
-This gives those members the best opportunity to successfully book a stay at their Home Resort without all DVC members having access.
+The purpose of the Home Resort Priority Rule is to allow members to make reservations in advance at their Home Resort.
+Providing these members the best opportunity to successfully book a stay at their Home Resort without all DVC members having access.
 This is especially important during the busy times of the year, such as Christmas and Easter Holidays.
-Another example is for those members who enjoy the convenience of walking into Epcot during the Food and Wine Festival in the Fall or the Flower and Garden show in the Spring.
-If you don’t own your DVC Points at either Disney’s Boardwalk Resort or Disney’s Beach Club Resort, that is a very difficult reservation to get!
-Disney's Explanation:
+Another example, members who enjoy the convenience of walking into Epcot during the Food and Wine Festival or the Flower and Garden show in the Spring.
+If you don’t own your DVC Points at either Disney’s Boardwalk Resort or Disney’s Beach Club Resort, this is a tough reservation to get!
+Disney’s Explanation: